Aboveground vs In-Ground Pools: Which Style Do You Prefer?

 Aboveground pools are definitely easier to install than in-ground pools.
 The aboveground pool arrives in a kit and can be assembled in just a few days by the homeowner or a team of professional installers.
 Spending a bit more on an aboveground pool allows for the addition of a deck, railing, safety fence, and locking mechanism.
 Aboveground pools can also be set up with a heating element to extend the swimming season.

 In-ground pools are more difficult and time-consuming to install.
 The permitting alone can take several weeks for approval after a homeowner decides to install a pool.
-After that, professional contractors can dig the pool and construct the pool from concrete, vinyl, or fiberglass.
+After that, must-haves when building a pool include professional contractors, who must dig and construct the structure from concrete, vinyl, or fiberglass.
 Weather conditions can also impact the installation time.
 Whereas an aboveground pool can take just a few days to install, an in-ground pool won't be ready to use for a minimum of several weeks.

 Value Added by the Pool

 An in-ground swimming pool can add value to the home in some cases.
 For example, if it is a luxury neighborhood where pools are the norm, it can add value thanks to buyer expectations.
 It also helps if the pool does not take up the entire yard, leaving room for recreation, gardening, landscaping, or other features.
-Pools also tend to be popular with homebuyers in states where the weather is generally warm and sunny, such as Florida or Arizona.
+Homes with a pool also tend to be popular with buyers in states where the weather is generally warm and sunny, such as Florida or Arizona.
 Under the right conditions, an in-ground pool can add as much as 7% to the value of a home.

 Aboveground swimming pools can actually reduce the value of a home.
 They don't have a long lifespan in comparison to in-ground pools, and therefore, most aboveground pools are considered temporary structures by home appraisers.
 That's not to say that all aboveground pools reduce value; great pool designs can make them attractive outdoor spaces, and the primary value of a pool is in the owner's enjoyment.